 "It has to be a one-off event.
 If it is not going to come down obviously we have to take action.
 This is what indicates that it is not a supply side constraint, but that there is a demand element so we have to tighten monetary policy.
 So I am not saying we are targeting core-inflation."

-Classical economists who countered Mercantilists have long pointed out that the price of one or two goods going up cannot generate a rice in the general price level as increases in one or two goods reduces the demand for other goods in the absence of monetary accommodation.
+Classical economists who countered Mercantilists have long pointed out that the price of one or two goods going up cannot generate a rise in the general price level as increases in one or two goods reduces the demand for other goods in the absence of monetary accommodation.

 A part of the problem is the 12-month cycle of inflation that central bank's watch, though the effects of money printing and currency depreciation may last longer.
-Any inflation created in the previous past 12-months is a 'bygone'.
+Any inflation created in the previous 12-months is a 'bygone'.